velvia/presentations/2015-streaming-geo-processing/streaming-geo-processing.md

     + Uses an in-memory cache and Futures for efficient geo operations
 - Fast
     + 10,000+ point in polygon ops/sec per thread
-    + Only when region is in memory though - loading takes a long time
+    + Only when region is in memory though - loading could take many seconds
 - Low latency
     + Not when run low on memory or loading region shapes